 I am shooting a lot of different things at this point so my kit changes constantly.
-I wouldn’t bring the same gear to a architectural/interior shoot as I would to a portrait shoot.
+I wouldn’t bring the same gear to an architectural/interior shoot as I would to a portrait shoot.
 I also still shoot with a 4×5 camera that has its own bag that is a whole different beast.
 That being said I present to you my “go kit.”
 This is what I would use for light editorial assignments, portraits, and kind of my kit for personal work.

 I decided not to show my camera bag because sometimes I use a very old and beat up shoulder bag but more often than not if I’m traveling I’ll just wrap everything in hoodies, beanies, or a jacket and throw it in a regular backpack.
 Camera bags have a very specific design and look and this way it doesn’t look like you are carrying around thousands of dollars worth of camera gear.
 I also find that subjects intimidated by lots of gear, the more low key you keep it the more accessible they are.

-The 5D mkiii is the first digital camera that I’ve actually really liked shooting.
+The main cameras here are a Canon 5D MkIII and a Mamiya 7.
+The 5D MkIII is the first digital camera that I’ve actually really liked shooting.
 It has me second guessing shooting film.
 The main lens I use on this is the old Canon 24-70 f/2.8.
-It’s wide enough to capture an environment but if you push it to 70mm its a decent portrait lens.
+It’s wide enough to capture an environment but if you push it to 70mm it’s a decent portrait lens.
 I also use the Canon 85mm f/1.8 lens.
 I feel like this lens is an unsung hero of the Canon line…a great portrait lens for the price.
 It’s not too contrasty and gives good skin tones.
-I also have a Canon 580EX II with a TTL cord incase I need to add some fill or decide to get a little more creative with the lighting.
+I also have a Canon 580EX II with a TTL cord in case I need to add some fill or decide to get a little more creative with the lighting.

 I shoot Kodak Portra 160 and 400.
 I shoot 120 because I like the options of switching ISO if I go inside or lighting changes.
 This isn’t a problem with the RZ because I just have two backs and can switch back and forth but there is nothing worse than being 5 frames into a roll of 220 and realizing you need an extra stop of ISO for the next series.
 You don’t have to burn as much film this way.
-If there was a way to put the 5D mkiii image sensor in the Mamiya 7 I would be so happy….get on this engineers!
+If there was a way to put the 5D MkIII image sensor in the Mamiya 7 I would be so happy….get on this engineers!

-Besides the camera I carry around a handful of accessories that make life much easier.
+Besides the camera, I carry around a handful of accessories that make life much easier.
 First of all is comfortable straps for both cameras.
 Spending the $30 on a nice wide cushioned neoprene Optitech strap is well worth it and will save your neck/back at the end of a long day.

 I carry around a pen and Field Notes notebook so I can keep notes on a subject, lighting at a specific location, a certain exposure that I’m not too certain about but want to have data on when I get my film back.
 I also carry a lens cloth.
 Living in the Pacific Northwest means you are shooting in rain half the year.
 Keeping the water off the front element is a good thing.

 Business cards because you never know when you are going to need to network!
 Color Checker Passport, this little thing is amazing for an on location grey card.
 It just really helps later in post when I need to do color corrections.
 A tripod is a good thing to have I have an old Calumet tripod with the Manfrotto 410 Geared Head.
 The best thing about this tripod is it has foam around all three legs.
 This is extra handy when shooting in the cold and you will not freeze your fingers off when you are carrying around cold metal legs.